AviroopGhosh/TAS-Forge/showcases/showcase_1/WCD_scheduling_framework.md

 </pre>

 - Select the scheduler type when prompted.
 For this example, *WCD* need to be entered.
-- Note: If you entered another scheduler type, it is ok, re-run the script.
+- Note: If you entered another scheduler type by mistake, it is ok, simply re-run the script.
-- The script will:
+- The script will read the offsets from `output_CPLEX_solution_WCD.txt`.
+- It will then:
     - Create corresponding GCLs in the `output_GCL_matrix.txt`.
     - The **schedulability cost** metric is also displayed in the MATLAB command window.
 <pre>